Nirv-git/VRMods/NearClippingPlaneAdjuster/README.md

 Now includes an option to adjust the Nearclipping Plane up to 0.05.
 This was suggested as a compatibility option for very large worlds where the Far Clipping Plane was getting pulled in too close by 0.01

-There are now two preferences in Mod Settings,
 * Keyboard Shortcuts - Enables keyboard shortcuts to set your clipping plane to the smallest or largest values.  **[** for 0.001 and  **]** for 0.05
 * Smaller Default - Sets a smaller value on World Change - 0.001 vs 0.01